ms/buildtogether.tech/git-solo/index.md

 popular <span g="software_portal">software portal</span> in existence, and offers all of the tools a small software team needs.
-Other portals exist, such as [Bitbucket][bitbucket] and [GitLab][gitlab], but GitHub's share of the educational market is even larger than than its share of professional development.
+Other portals exist, such as [Bitbucket][bitbucket] and [GitLab][gitlab], but GitHub's share of the educational market is even larger than than its share among professional developers.
 If you're using anything in class, you're almost certainly using it, and it's probably helping you become a better programmer
 <cite>Hsing2019</cite>.